beyondthecode-bc/Snatch/README.md

 ## Troubleshooting

-### "Snatch" Not Opened -- Gatekeeper warning

-Snatch is not yet notarized with Apple.
-On first launch you may see a Gatekeeper warning.

-**To fix this:**

-1. Click **Done** to dismiss the dialog
-2. Open **System Settings > Privacy & Security**
-3. Scroll down -- you'll see a message that Snatch was blocked
-4. Click **Open Anyway**

-This only needs to be done once.
-After that, the app will open normally.

 ### Administrator password required when installing an update

 When you click **Install Now** in the About window, macOS will show a password prompt before replacing the app in `/Applications`.
 This is expected -- the app needs elevated permissions to overwrite itself.